 I was born and raised in Ramannapet, a beautiful village in south-central India with a population of roughly two thousand people.
 Telugu is the spoken language.
 It is the kind of place where nearly everyone knows one another.
-It has a thick culture of its own that the world has no idea about, which I hope to share to the world one day.
+It has a rich and fairly a unique culture of its own that the world has no idea about, which I hope to share to the world one day.

 I spent much of my childhood on our farm fields, an experience I would never trade.